Pepe20129/Shipwright/docs/CODE_GUIDELINES.md

 Do not expose function implementations in headers.

 ## Original Source
-We want to keep the files from the original source (`src/`) as similar to the [original decomp](https://github.com/zeldaret/oot) ones as possible, as such, the only changes that should be done (aside from removing differences previously introduced) are the addition of `GameInteractor_Should` calls and its associated header.
+We want to keep the files from the original source (`src/`) as similar to the [original decomp](https://github.com/zeldaret/oot) ones as possible, as such, the only changes that should be done (aside from removing differences previously introduced) are the addition of `GameInteractor_Should` calls (also reffered to as the "Vanilla Behaviour" system) and its associated header.

 > [!NOTE]
 > We're not fully up to date with decomp so there might be some differences, contributions to bring our files closer to decomp's are welcome.